Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 As only 1 tile is used, its size can change for each downlink, and will be maximum available MTU.

+Class A devices can only receive in an RX slot following the transmission of an uplink.
+Therefore the SCHC gateway cannot initiate communication (ex: new SCHC session);  in order to create a downlink opportunity it is RECOMMENDED for Class A devices to send an uplink every 24 hours when no SCHC session is started, this is is application specific and can be disabled.
+RECOMMENDED uplink is a LoRaWAN message without FPort and FRM payload.

 _Note_: The Fpending bit included in LoRaWAN protocol SHOULD NOT be used for SCHC-over-LoRaWAN protocol.
 It might be set by the Network Gateway for other purposes but not SCHC needs.